Ayushjain1722/GradePointFinder/README.md

 ## Novelty

 1. Designed the complete frontend and backend.
-2. Creted dummy dataset for testing purpose.
+2. Created dummy dataset for testing purpose.
 3. Merging multiple files into a single csv file, removing duplicate entries and invalid entries.
 4. Sending email to multiple accounts with the result file attached.
 5. Able to attach multiple files at once.